pierluigiferrari/ssd_keras/README.md

 This is a Keras implementation of the SSD model architecture introduced by Wei Liu et al. in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).

-Ports of the trained weights of all the original models are provided below, as are convolutionalized VGG-16 weights.
-The performance of the ported models matches or slightly surpasses that of the original Caffe models, see below.
+Ports of the trained weights of all the original models are provided below.
+This implementation is accurate, meaning that both the ported weights and models trained from scratch produce the same mAP values as the respective models of the original Caffe implementation (see evaluation section below).

 The main goal of this project is to create an SSD implementation that is well documented for those who are interested in a low-level understanding of the model.
 The provided tutorials, documentation and detailed comments hopefully make it a bit easier to dig into the code and adapt or build upon the model than with most other implementations out there (Keras or otherwise) that provide little to no documentation and comments.

-There are currently the following network architectures in this repository:
+The repository currently provides the following network architectures:
 * SSD300: [`keras_ssd300.py`](models/keras_ssd300.py)
 * SSD512: [`keras_ssd512.py`](models/keras_ssd512.py)
 * SSD7: [`keras_ssd7.py`](models/keras_ssd7.py) - a smaller 7-layer version that can be trained from scratch relatively quickly even on a mid-tier GPU, yet is capable enough for less complex object detection tasks and testing.
 You're obviously not going to get state-of-the-art results with that one, but it's fast.